KevinVitale/GW2Kit/README.md

 ### API Availablility

 GW2Kit provides functionality through separate *daemons*, each implemented as a subclass of [`GW2DefaultDaemon`](https://github.com/KevinVitale/GW2Kit/blob/master/GW2Kit/Core/GW2DefaultDaemon.h) in code.
+Daemons provide modularization of API components, and allows developers to include the minimum components necessary for their app.

 GW2Kit's core daemons are:

 - **Events**
     - Names of events, maps, and PvE worlds.